 ON OCEAN AND SAILING PASSION…

 I spend nearly every day of my life on the water either coaching or racing, so obviously I am very passionate about sailing and the waters we sail on.
-I always try to do my part and encourage and ask others to do the same every time I am near the ocean, lakes, seas.
+I always try to do my part and encourage and ask others to do the same every time I am near the ocean, lakes, and seas.
 Everyone needs to contribute to making our waters and shores a cleaner and better place.

 SUPPORTING THE MISSION